Apply for a foreign exchange

 Do you want to study abroad?
 Fantastic!
 This page has all the information you need about applying for exchange studies at Södertörn University’s international partner universities.

-You can study 1–2 semesters abroad as part of Bachelor’s and Master’s level degree programmes.
+You are able to study 1–2 semesters abroad as part of Bachelor’s and Master’s level programmes.
 When you go on an exchange, you pay no tuition fees and keep your student finance from CSN.
-You are also entitled to transfer the credits from courses you study on your exchange to your programme.
+You are also entitled to transfer the credits from courses studied on your exchange to your programme.

 Södertörn University has 130 partner universities in about 40 countries.
 As a student, you can apply for a place through two agreements and programmes: